 But when the young man heard that saying, he went away sorrowful: for he had great possessions (Matthew 19:20-22).

-It wasn’t the possessions that made the young man unwilling, it was his heart and tie to those possessions and the things of this world that made him walk away from the Savior in sorrow.
+It wasn’t the possessions that made the young man unwilling or incapable of progressing.
+It was his heart and tie to those possessions and the things of this world that made him walk away from the Savior in sorrow.

 So, in our lives, in our desires to build Zion and to see that become a reality in our personal lives and homes, the question we should all ask ourselves is the same that the rich young man asked — What lack I?